sayaliwalke30/Data-Analysis-Projects/Aircraft_Analysis/Readme.md

 ### **/
 ### Problem Statement
-1. Visualize the launches in an informative way, and write a few words describing your work and what you found.
-1. BONUS: Identify any "outlier" launches that an engineer should look over, and why.
+Visualize the launches in an informative way, and write a few words describing your work and what you found.Identify any "outlier" launches that an engineer should look over, and why.
 1. DOUBLE BONUS: Identify any interesting patterns in the data, e.g. weather seasonality, poorly performing parts, etc.